shivanic02/Flipkart-Reviews-Sentiment-Analysis/README.md

 ## Steps Involved

 1. Getting the Data: Collect the product reviews from Flipkart.
+Use the 'Flipkart Reviews.csv' file uploaded in the repository.
 2. Cleaning the Data: Preprocess the data by removing noise, handling missing values, and standardizing the text.
 3. Transforming Flipkart Reviews into PieChart: Visualize the distribution of sentiments in the reviews using pie charts.
 4. Using NLTK to Unmask Customer Emotions: Utilize NLTK for tokenization, stopword removal, and lemmatization to process the textual data.